Wednesday, 8 May 2024

 One of the three Glossy Ibis seen during the month

-• Glossy Ibis (Plegadis falcinellus)*(3) - Long stay birds who enjoys this location.
+• Glossy Ibis (Plegadis falcinellus)*(3) - Long-stay birds who enjoy this location.

 Fulvous Whistling-Duck